 Finally, a seller may find themselves facing a financial circumstance and need a critical sale.
 This sale must happen and must happen soon.
 It may be that they are in the midst of bank foreclosure proceedings.
 In this case, time is of the essence.
 A smooth and quick sale to someone who understands the foreclosure process in Texas is imperative.
 Perhaps the seller is just not able to keep up with the maintenance of the home or the property taxes are piling up and they just need a quick exit strategy.
 Whatever the financial circumstance, they simply can not go through the arduous and lengthy process of a traditional market sale.
 This seller needs a critical sale.

 Do you need a controlled, convenient, or critical sale?
-Contact I Buy Austin Houses today!
+Call us directly or fill out the simple online form!